-While editing your pictures, you should have a lot of photos to choose the best among wide, medium and close up shots of the subject.
-Shoot from different angles with different light to give you a lot of options later.
+While editing your pictures, you should have a lot of photos to choose the best among wide, medium, and close-up shots of the subject.
+Shoot from different angles with different lights to give you a lot of options later.

 Some divers may have the intention to come on the way of your subject.
 To avoid that, please your divers with some nice shots of theirs which you can always delete later.
 This is also a very vital point to be remembered while doing underwater photography.